 I tried something a little different with House Divided.
 I had to tell this story because I feel strongly about what’s going on at some of our colleges and universities.
 If you care about young people, about the threat of terrorism, and about combating anti-Semitism, I know you’ll like House Divided.

-My latest novel, Inauguration Day, came out November 1, 2017.
-It is a political thriller featuring a Secret Service agent who is asked to undertake an off-the-books investigation.
+Inauguration Day is a political thriller featuring a Secret Service agent who is asked to undertake an off-the-books investigation.

 Subscribe to my Newsletter

-To keep track of my progress and to read about developments in the world of self-publishing, you can subscribe to my newsletter and to my Blog on this site.
+To keep track of my progress as a writer, you can subscribe to my newsletter.
+You’ll get a free copy of a short story as your reward.
+You may also want to subscribe to my Blog on this site.
+I mainly post reviews of books I think are interesting or important (or both).
 In addition, please like my Facebook page and/or follow me on Twitter.

 What is LateLastNightBooks.com?